notwa/rc/README.md

 ### [curls (sh/zzz)](/sh/zzz#L41)

-invoke curl with less noise.
+be a little smarter with curl.
+(HTTPS only)

 ### [revend (sh/zzz)](/sh/zzz#L53)